rjw57/gitlab-deploy-playground/README.md

 not yet fully up.
 By the time you've read the message and found this entry in the README, the pod is probably up so just go back to your terminal and press "up" and "enter".

+### Changing Gitlab configuration

+Note that changing the gitlab configuration will *not* automatically restart the pods.
+If configuration changes don't seem to be taking effect, restart the pods manually via ``kubectl``.

+### SAML metadata

+SAML metadata suitable for adding to the Raven [metadata application](https://metadata.raven.cam.ac.uk/) is auto-generated and available at ``/users/auth/saml/metadata`` on the deployed site.
+Somewhat tediously, the generated ``<md:KeyDescriptor use="signing">`` tag and its contents must be copied and used to provide a ``<md:KeyDescriptor use="encryption">`` tag.
+For some reason, the SAML metadata generator does not do this for you.

 ## Getting familiar with this deployment